pgiraudoux/shinyPred/README.md

 ## Import trapping plan file

-A trapping plant file is just a text file tab delimted with two headed colums.
+A trapping plant file is just a text file tab delimited with two headed colums.
 In the file 'piegeage1_mar2juin.txt', you have the following

 ```